rust-onig/rust-onig/README.md

 If a version of Oniguruma can be found by `pkg-config` then that will be used.
 If not then Oniguruma will be compiled from source and linked to the `onig-sys` crate.

-By default `rust-onig` will be statically lined to `libonig`.
-If your would rather that dynamic linking is used then the environment variables `RUSTONIG_STATIC_LIBONIG` and `RUSTONIG_DYNAMIC_LIBONIG` can be set.
+By default `rust-onig` will be statically linked to `libonig`.
+If you would rather that dynamic linking is used then the environment variables `RUSTONIG_STATIC_LIBONIG` and `RUSTONIG_DYNAMIC_LIBONIG` can be set.
 On *nix:

     $ RUSTONIG_DYNAMIC_LIBONING=1 cargo build